Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - It replaces hardcoding authentication information in code.
 - It replaces IAM users and roles.

 **Explanation:**
-"It retrieves authentication information from a central repository using an API call" and "It encrypts data at rest" are correct.
+"It retrieves authentication information from a central repository using an API call" is correct.
+AWS Secrets Manager allows applications to securely access secrets programmatically without embedding credentials in code.
+"It encrypts data at rest" is correct.
+Secrets Manager automatically encrypts stored secrets using AWS Key Management Service (KMS), ensuring secure storage.
-"It provides free storage" is incorrect; it is a paid service.
+"It provides free storage" is incorrect because Secrets Manager is a paid service with charges per secret and API calls.
-"It replaces hardcoding authentication information in code" is incorrect as a statement of fact; it helps avoid hardcoding, but does not automatically replace it.
+"It replaces hardcoding authentication information in code" is incorrect; while it reduces the need to hardcode secrets, it does not automatically modify existing code.
-"It replaces IAM users and roles" is incorrect; it is for secrets, not identity management.
+"It replaces IAM users and roles" is incorrect; Secrets Manager manages secrets and credentials, but does not replace identity and access management controls.

 ---